Military Science Non-Degree

 Two Year Program Versus The Four Year Program

 The ROTC program is designed as a 4-year course of study.
 However, students who are not eligible for advanced placement and who have not completed the Basic Course program may still become qualified for the advanced program.
-They must satisfactorily complete a Leader Training Course, four weeks duration, during the summer between their sophomore and junior years.
-Students attending this Leader Training Course at a regular army post are paid and given a travel allowance from their home to camp and return.
-Leader Training Course can count for 3 general credit hours.
+They must satisfactorily complete Basic Camp, four weeks duration, during the summer between their sophomore and junior years.
+Students attending this Basic Camp at a regular army post are paid and given a travel allowance from their home to camp and return.
+Basic Camp Course can count for 3 general credit hours.
 Students who have participated in four years of JROTC or are an Eagle Scout meet the requirements of the Basic Course.

 - Scholarship Program: Each year the U.S. Army awards two, three, and four year scholarships to outstanding young men and women contracted in the ROTC program.
-In most cases, the Army pays the tuition or room and board and required fees incurred by the scholarship student.
-The scholarship will cover up to $20,000 per year.
+In most cases, the Army pays either Room & Board or Tuition & Fees.
+Those students electing Room & Board will receive $5,000 per semester paid directly to the student, while those electing Tuition & Fees will have their money paid directly to the University.
 Scholarship winners also receive an allowance for books of $1200 per year.
-Individuals desiring to compete for two and three year scholarships should apply to the Army Military Science Department at Georgia Southern University.
+Individuals desiring to compete for two and three year scholarships should apply to the Military Science Department (Army ROTC) at Georgia Southern University.
 Some students who are enrolled in highly technical academic discipline programs and who qualify for Reserve Officers Training Corps scholarship benefits may be required to take an academic course load that will necessitate more than four academic years of study prior to graduation.
 It is possible to extend the Army Scholarships benefit to cover this additional period.
-ROTC students successfully completing the Leadership Development and Assessment Course (LDAC) may compete for civilian sponsored Scholarships awarded during their senior year.
-National winners receive $1500 and regional winners receive $1000.
 Contact the Georgia Southern University Department of Military Science at (912) 478-0040 for further information.

 - Army Reserve Officer Training Corps Uniform, Books, And Supplies: Students enrolling in the Army ROTC program will be issued U.S. Army uniforms, most ROTC required books, and supplies by the Military Science Department.
 Uniforms and equipment must be returned before commissioning or upon disenrollment from the Reserve Officers Training Corps program.